cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 ### Callback in `app`

-In a [previous section](/hands-on-exercise/4-run-in-prod/2-migration-info.md), you already prepared `app.go` to handle a migration, namely `v1tov1_1`.
+In a [previous section](/hands-on-exercise/4-run-in-prod/2-migration-info.md) you already prepared `app.go` to handle a migration, namely `v1tov1_1`.
 Here you add to this `setupUpgradeHandlers` function in two places:

-1. First, after the `v1tov1_1` upgrade method, you introduce the way to get the new leaderboard's module genesis:
+1. First, after the `v1tov1_1` upgrade method, introduce the way to get the new leaderboard's module genesis:

     ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-migration/app/app.go#L792-L811]
         // v1 to v1.1 upgrade handler